casualjim/katotonic/README.md

 The sync example runs 5 concurrent threads, once we go over 30 this starts to be much more resource-hungry but does achieve a higher throughput than the async versions when a limited number of threads are working.

+Due to differences in how the locks are implemented, the rust components of this project perform a lot better on Linux than on my Macbook Pro M3.